zhangynnancy/zhangynnancy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D. student in the school of Computer Science and Engineering, Nanyang Technological University, under the supervision of Professor Chuanyan Miao. <br>
+I am currently a Ph.D. student in the school of Computer Science and Engineering, Nanyang Technological University, under the supervision of Professor Chunyan Miao. <br>
 I received my Bachelor's degree in Taishan College, Shandong University, China.

 # Research